-The water boards are primarily mandated to provide bulk industrial and potable water services to municipalities and industries within their areas of operation, as mandated by the Water Services Act of 1997.
+The water boards are mandated, in terms of the Water Services Act of 1997, to provide bulk industrial water services to industries and bulk potable water services to municipalities within their areas of operation.
 The water boards vary in size, activities, customer mix, revenue base and capacity.
-Rand Water and Umgeni Water are the two largest water boards, whose combined bulk sales accounted for an estimated 81.5% of total sales in 2021/22.
+The two largest water boards are Rand Water and Umgeni Water, whose combined bulk sales accounted for an estimated 85.6% of total sales in 2022/23.

-Consolidated expenditure is expected to increase at an average annual rate of 8.8%, from R24.6 billion in 2021/22 to R31.7 billion in 2024/25.
-The water boards' main cost drivers include the purchasing of raw water, pumping and chemicals, accounting for an estimated 76.4% (R68.5 billion) of total expenditure over the period ahead.
-Their consolidated revenue is set to increase at an average annual rate of 11.1%, from R29.1 billion in 2021/22 to R39.3 billion in 2024/25, as the sale of bulk water is expected to increase from R26.9 billion in 2021/22 to R37.1 billion 2024/25.
+Consolidated expenditure is expected to increase at an average annual rate of 7.9%, from R26.1 billion in 2022/23 to R32.7 billion in 2025/26, with goods and services constituting an estimated 71.6% (R64.8 billion) of this spending over the period ahead.
+Consolidated revenue, mostly derived from the sale of water, is set to increase at an average annual rate of 8.9%, from R30.8 billion in 2022/23 to R39.7 billion in 2025/26.